MinghaoLin2000/MinghaoLin2000.github.io/index.md

 [bio]-->

 ## News
+- [2025 1 2] Hello 2025!
+I found an interesting attack surface on macOS.
+I found over 10 bugs within that target.
+I submitted all of them to Apple.
+Waiting for CVE and Bounty. 😊
 - [2024 12 14]  With 2K lines of Java code, I implemented three types of Android data flow obfuscations by completing my project.
 Maybe I'll apply these obfuscations into some CTF challenges. 😂
 - [2024 12 12] Collaborating with my teammate XiLong, I got another CVE ([CVE-2024-20116](https://corp.mediatek.com/product-security-acknowledgements)) in Meditek (Third party Android driver).
 Thanks to Mediatek and my team.
 - [2024 12 11] I received my second CVE ([CVE-2024-49107](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-49107)) in Windows.
 Many thanks to Microsoft for the recognition!